 - A strong marketing team executing successful campaigns (people don’t just “find” you)

 Of course, there’s a lot more that goes into this but these are some good places to start and if you can nail these 5 things, you will more than likely have a profitable eCommerce store.

-There are multiple channels, tactics, and campaigns you can use like
+eCommerce channels, tactics, and campaigns you should use

 - Content Marketing